smharper/openmc/docs/source/usersguide/input.rst

     *Default*: None

+  :random_translate:
+    Two or three real numbers that specify the x and y (and z) limits of uniform random translations applied to each lattice cell.
+This element allows easier modeling of stochastic geometries.
+This element is optional

+    .. note::  This feature has only been tested for reactor geometries with large numbers of spherical particles dispersed sparsely in a medium (e.g. TRISO fuel particles in a graphite compact).
+Make sure to perform tests of this feature before applying it to different problems (like those with densely packed or non-spherical particles).

+    *Default*: None

   :outside:
     The unique integer identifier of a material that is to be used to fill all space outside of the lattice.
 This element is optional.